qavajs/qavajs.github.io/versioned_docs/version-2x/intro.md

 ```

 ### Test execution hooks
-`BeforeExecution` and `AfterExecution` allow to define hooks that will be executed
+`BeforeExecution` and `AfterExecution` allow us to define hooks that will be executed
 once before/after whole test execution

 ```typescript